flaviostutz/monorepo-spikes/README.md

 ## Monorepo features

-- Should support multiple languages (NodeJS, Python etc)
+- Support for multiple languages in packages (NodeJS, Python etc)

-- Packages are organized in
+- Packages organized in

   - /shared - packages that can be reused by services
     - Can group shared resources by folders, such as "/makefiles", "/tools", "/schemas"